MicrosoftDocs/openapi-docs/OpenAPI/OpenAPI.NET/references-openapi.md

 ### What can a JSON Schema identifier reference target

 - Reference an internal component using a $id
-- Reference an internal subschema using a $id
+- Reference an internal subschema using a $id [Not supported yet]
-- Reference external components and subschemas using a $id
+- Reference an external component schema using a $id

 #### Reference an internal component using a $id